 If the DD policy specifies failure detection report, the SEALDD server may subscribe to CN analytics (e.g. DN performance analytics) from NEF/NWDAF and further notify data delivery status of application traffic to VAL client (via SEALDD client) and VAL server based on analytics result.

-4. The SEALDD server allocates IP address and port for sending and receiving packet over SEALDD-S reference point, then SEALDD server sends SEALDD connection establishment notification (i.e. SEALDD connection status notification with establishment event, as described in Table 9.2.3.9-1) to VAL server with VAL service ID, the IP address and port.5-6.
-The SEALDD server allocates an IP address and port for sending and receiving packet over SEALDD-UU reference point, then SEALDD server sends regular data transmission connection establishment request to the SEALDD client with SEALDD-UU flow ID, VAL service ID, the IP address and port.
+4. For each individual SEALDD connection established, the SEALDD server allocates IP address and port for sending and receiving packet over SEALDD-S reference point, then SEALDD server sends SEALDD connection establishment notification (i.e. SEALDD connection status notification with establishment event, as described in Table 9.2.3.9-1) to VAL server with VAL service ID, the IP address and port.

+For each multi-modal SEALDD connection established, the SEALDD server first establishes the associated individual SEALDD connections.
+The SEALDD server assigns a multi-modal SEALDD-UU flow ID to the established multi-modal SEALDD connection.
+The SEALDD server uses the multi-modal SEALDD-UU flow ID to associate the individual SEALDD connections and their individual SEALDD flow IDs with the multi-modal SEALDD connection.

+5-6.
+For each individual SEALDD connection established, the SEALDD server allocates an IP address and port for sending and receiving packet over SEALDD-UU reference point, then SEALDD server sends regular data transmission connection establishment request to the SEALDD client with SEALDD-UU flow ID, VAL service ID, the IP address and port.
+If the individual SEALDD flow referenced in with the connection establishment request is associated with a multi-modal SEALDD connection, the SEALDD server includes the multi-modal SEALDD-UU flow ID.
 The request is responded by the SEALDD client.
 UE IP address (and port) may be included by the SEALDD client in the response or sent in a separate update message by SEALDD client if a different UE IP address is to be used in SEALDD connection user plane.
+For each multi-modal SEALDD connection established, the SEALDD server establish multiple individual SEALDD connections which the SEALDD server associates with the multi-modal SEALDD connect.

 NOTE 2: Step 4 and step 5 can be done in parallel.